nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Paramaters are required and optionals parameters passed to entry point as arguments or available in `/etc/JARVICE/jobenv.sh` during run (which can be imported by scripts or users).
+Parameters are required and optional parameters passed to entry point as arguments or available in `/etc/JARVICE/jobenv.sh` during run (which can be imported by scripts or users).

 In this example, we are going to pass a `CONST` with value `"Hello World!"` as parameter to entry point.
 This will result in `/usr/bin/echo "Hello World!"` being called.
 Other parameters (positional, etc.) will be described later.